joseviccruz/Numerical-Methods/README.md

     * The output will be directed to the file: output.txt;

 Bonus:
-  * Comment the [!!!] lines to display the chart using the matplotlib library;
+  * Uncomment the [!!!] lines to display the chart using the matplotlib library;
   * Try higher orders in Adam-Bashforth, Adam-Multon methods;

 enjoy-it ;)